darozak/Advolition/README.md

 - [Done] A perpetually maintained platform such as GitHub.
 - A digitally produced book that describes how to use the game to teach coding.
 - A fun way to learn JavaScript
-- A tournament mode to rate and rank robot performance.
+- [Done] A tournament mode to rate and rank robot performance.
 - [Done] Players compete against one another or default robots to win.

 ## Development Tasks